OperationCode/operationcode_frontend/README.md

 - `yarn run build` - This bundles the application into static files for production (minimization, post-processing, etc.)

+  - *NOTE*: Please ignore prompted instructions to use `yarn global add serve` and/or `serve -s build`.

 - `yarn test` - This starts the test runner.

 - `yarn start:server` - Runs express js serving production static files.